sadgedog/Secure-File-Splitter/README.md

 - Run : ./test.sh or python3 main.py

-image splitter includes sympy, numpy and cv2 as external libraries.
+image splitter includes cv2 as external libraries.
 Therefore, please install those libraries when you test this.

 - Demo